 The notes will be treated as variable rate debt instruments providing for stated interest at a single fixed rate and one or more qualified floating rates.
 Under Treasury regulations applicable to such instruments, you generally will be required to account for interest on the notes as described below.
-You will be required to construct an "equivalent fixed rate debt instrument" for the notes and apply the general rules applicable to debt instruments described under the section of the prospectus entitled "U.S. Federal Income Tax Considerations-Taxation of Debt Securities."
+You will be required to construct an "equivalent fixed rate debt instrument" for the notes and apply the general rules applicable to debt instruments described under the section of the prospectus entitled "U.S. Federal Income Tax Considerations - Taxation of Debt Securities."
 The applicable rules require (i) replacing the initial fixed rate by a "qualified floating rate" that would preserve the fair market value of the notes, and (ii) determining the fixed rate substitute for each floating rate.
-The fixed rate substitute for each qualified floating rate is the value of the notes.
+The fixed rate substitute for each qualified floating rate is the value of the rate on the issue date of the notes.
 The equivalent fixed rate debt instrument is the hypothetical instrument that has terms that are identical to those of the notes, except that the equivalent fixed rate debt instrument provides for the fixed rate substitutes in lieu of the rates on the notes.
 Under these rules, the equivalent fixed rate debt instrument will have stated interest equal to the fixed rate substitutes.
-The amount of OID is determined for the equivalent fixed rate debt instrument under the rules applicable to fixed rate debt instruments and is taken into account as if the holder held the equivalent fixed rate debt instrument.
-Please see the discussion in the prospectus under the section of Debt Securities-Consequences to U.S. Holders-Original Issue Discount" for a discussion of these rules.
-Under these rules, the notes may be issued with OID.
+The amount of OID is determined for the equivalent fixed rate debt instrument where the substitutes and is taken into account as if the holder held the equivalent fixed rate debt instrument.
+Please see the discussion in the prospectus under the section entitled "U.S. Federal Income Tax Considerations - Taxation of Debt Securities - Consequences to U.S. Holders - Original Issue Discount" for a discussion of these rules, the notes may be issued with OID.
 Whether the notes will be treated as being issued with OID will depend on rates in effect on the issue date and, in that event, the final pricing supplement will so specify.
-You will be required to make appropriate adjustments for interest actually period exceeds (or is less than) the interest assumed to be accrued or paid during the accrual period under the equivalent fixed rate debt instrument.
+You will be required to make appropriate adjustments for interest actually paid on the notes.
+Qualified stated in under the equivalent fixed rate debt instrument.
 This increase or decrease is an adjustment to qualified stated interest for the accrual period if the equivalent fixed rate debt instrument provides for qualified stated interest and the increase or decrease is reflected in the amount actually paid during the accrual period.
 Otherwise, this increase or decrease is an adjustment to OID, if any, for the accrual period.